BioComputingUP/ring-pymol/README.md

 (2022) Nucleic Acids Research [https://doi.org/10.1093/nar/gkac365]

 # Install
 In order to work, Ring-PyMOL requires PyMOL and some Python packages.
-To simplify installation you can use the Singularity container provided below and skip completely the manual install section.
+If you don't want to go through all the commands or you have problems with versions you can use a pre-built Singularity container, instructions are provided at the end of this document [here](#singularity-container).

-## Manual install (HARD)
+## Manual install
 ### Dependencies
 We provide three diffent solutions to insatll PyMOL and RING-PyMOL dependecies.
 The two using Conda gives the same result, the one using Apt works only for Linux users and might give different results depending on the operating system.